defano/wyldcard/README.md

 # The HyperTalk Language

 HyperCard's native language, called HyperTalk, is an event-driven scripting language.
 Scripts are associated with user interface elements called `parts` and are triggered by user actions called `events`.
 There is no singular "main" script that executes at runtime.

+HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
+Internally, each value is stored as a string and converted to an integer, float, Boolean, or list depending on the context of its use.
+Unlike Perl, however, HyperCard does not allow nonsensical conversions; adding 5 to "hello," for example, produces a syntax error.

 A simple script to prompt the user to enter their name then greet them might look like: